-If You’re Wondering How To Ask Your Partner To Text Back Faster, Here’s What Experts Say
+If Your Partner Takes Forever To Text Back, Here's What Experts Suggest

 We've all had those moments when we just straight-up forgot to text someone back.
 Maybe you responded in your head but never actually hit send, or you were busy when they texted you and forgot to get back to them.
 It happens to all of us.
 However, there is a difference between forgetting to immediately text back once in a while, and constantly being out of reach.
 If the latter sounds familiar, then knowing how to ask your partner to text back faster without coming on too strong might be helpful.

 First of all, before you bring it up to your partner, make sure you check in with yourself, one expert says.
 "Context matters here," Anita A. Chlipala, dating and relationships expert, tells Elite Daily.
 "Is your partner taking an hour to respond but you want a response right away, or are they continually taking hours to get back to you?" she asks.
 "It's important for you to check your expectations and see if they're realistic.
 People are busy and won't always get back to you on your timeline.
 If it's a consistent pattern that makes you feel disconnected, insecure, and brings anxiety, then it's time for a conversation with your partner."
 If it's an issue, talk it out, as Chlipala says, so that you and your partner can figure out a solution you're both happy with.

 You shouldn't feel awkward about bringing this up.
 "Good texting skills are a sign of respect and clear communication," James Preece, The Dating Guru dating coach and relationship expert, tells Elite Daily.
 "Texting back shows they are interested in you and that you are on their mind.
 They are missing you and are curious about what you are up to."
 So no, you're not being irrational if you want your partner to text you back in a timely manner.